 As the price of Bitcoin has risen over the last year, so has the confidence among investors.
 This includes retirement account investors.

-Cryptocurrency transactions are not anonymous and it’s easy to the identity of the currency to a real-world identity.
+Cryptocurrency transactions are not anonymous and it’s easy to identify the currency to a real-world identity.

-As a cryptocurrency, Bitcoin comes from the process of “mining.”
+Bitcoin comes from the process of “mining.”
 Essentially, this uses your computer’s processing power to solve complex algorithms called “blocks.”
-One can buy and sell Bitcoin on an exchange, much like a physical currency exchange.
+You can buy and sell Bitcoin on an exchange, much like a physical currency exchange.
 This converts wealth from Bitcoin to U.S. dollars and other national currencies, back to dollars or Bitcoin.
 And that’s how you make money.

-Even though people label Bitcoin as a “cryptocurrency”, from a federal income tax standpoint, Bitcoins and other cryptocurrency are not truly “currency.”
+Many people label Bitcoin as a “cryptocurrency.”
+However, from a federal income tax standpoint, Bitcoins and other cryptocurrency are not truly “currency.”
 On March 25, 2014, the IRS issued Notice 2014-21.
 For the first time the IRS set forth a position on the taxation of virtual currencies, such as Bitcoins.

 According to the IRS Notice, “Virtual currency is treated as property for U.S. federal tax purposes.”
 The Notice further stated, “General tax principles that apply to property transactions apply to transactions using virtual currency.”